 Ticks are usually found outdoors living on tall grasses, and waiting for a host to attach on.
 They thrive in warm climate.
 Same as fleas, ticks feed on the blood of your pets and are carriers of serious illness such as Lyme disease.

 Lyme disease is caused by a bacterial specie called Borrelia burgdorferi that is carried by ticks, and then transferred to the dogs.
-Although symptoms only manifest to about 10% of dogs affected, the pet infected by this bacteria experiences joint inflammation resulting to infirmity.
-The symptom usually last for three to five days, but then recurs since the bacteria remains in the body of the affected dog.… Read the rest
+Although symptoms only manifest to about 10% of dogs affected, the pet infected by this bacteria experiences joint inflammation resulting to infirmity.… Read the rest

 I had been reading about dog training, and I suddenly stumbled upon this information about canine working in the pest control business.
 We have seen amazing dogs working with the police authorities to catch contraband such as bombs and narcotics.
 There are also dog heroes helping in search and rescue operations.
 Rain or shine, the dog’s sense of smell never fails to do the important task of making our communities safe.
 Now, we can add pest control to the long list of jobs our fur buddies can do.